violetguos/violetguos/README.md

 ## Hire Me 📫
-I'm a freelance technical writer currently taking on new clients.
-If you'd like to contact me you can do so at `<my github username>@icloud.com`
+I'm a freelancer currently taking on new clients.
+If you need help with your technical writing/documentation, book a consultation [here](https://violetguo.gumroad.com/l/consult)